juli303/openrailnet/README.md

     ├─ firmware/      → Platform-specific implementations (PlatformIO)
     ├─ tools/         → Debugging and simulation tools ├─ examples/      → Minimal examples and walkthroughs

 ---

-## 🚧 Status

-OpenRailNet is currently in an **early-stage design and prototyping phase**.

-- Protocol: evolving and not yet stable
-- Hardware: architecture defined, implementations planned
-- Firmware: initial implementations in progress

-Breaking changes are expected as the design is refined.

----